for Windows 9x/Me/NT/2000/XP x86,x64/2003 x86,x64/Vista x86,x64. Latest version: 3.2.3 build 21. May 29, 2008.

 A typical reply from the transmitter to the PC: *000114.573 <cr> <lf>

-You know and can configure communication parameters (baud rate, number of
+You know and can configure communication parameters (baud rate, the number of

 Solution:

-Thanks to Paroscientific for a detailed description of RS-232 protocol.
+Thanks to Paroscientific for a detailed description of the RS-232 protocol.
 The

 (CR and LF).
-If you want to look it, please, set following
+If you want to look at it, please, set the following

 Serial data view setup

 a serial port.
 Nothing?
-Yes, of course, the protocol specification says, that
+Sure, the protocol specification says that

-pressure device require a request from a PC side.
-Ok.
+a pressure device requires a request from a computer's side.
+OK.
 It's simple.
 We should

 configure additional modules.
 First, please, select the "ASCII data parser